mrG7/mozvr-site/contents/posts/quick-vr-prototypes/index.md

 ## Viewing our layout in VR

 The good news is we don't need much JS to create our WebGL VR scene.
-The following scene is built on the MozVR Three.js web VR boilerplate, available from our [vr-web-examples repo](https://github.com/MozVR/vr-web-examples).
-It uses [Three.js](https://github.com/mrdoob/three.js) and two extra libraries that handle detecting, communicating and rendering to an attached VR headset.
+The following scene is built on the MozVR three.js WebVR boilerplate, available from our [vr-web-examples repo](https://github.com/MozVR/vr-web-examples).
+It uses [three.js](https://github.com/mrdoob/three.js) and two extra libraries that handle detecting, communicating and rendering to an attached VR headset.

 To preview our mockup, we simply copy the bitmap we saved into the `/images` directory and rename it `mockup.png`, overwriting the existing file.
 We then load `index.html` into our VR-enabled browser (like [Firefox with VR](http://mozvr.com/downloads)), and enter VR mode by pressing `F` or double-clicking.
 In our headset the scene the browser should render our scene, and we should see our layout wrapped around us on a cylinder.

 ### The code

 Let's look at `index.html` to see how this works.
-Most of the code is standard boilerplate for a Three.js scene with VR support.
+Most of the code is standard boilerplate for a three.js scene with VR support.
 To add our layouts, we need to:

 1. Create a cylinder geometry with a circumference/height ratio that matches the width/height ratio of the bitmap.
 1. Create a material and load our mockup as a texture